burningdevil/Blocks/README.md

   __main_block_impl_0(void *fp, struct __main_block_desc_0 *desc, const char *_fmt, int _val, int flags=0) : fmt(_fmt), val(_val) {
   }
 ```
-> automatic variables is captured in block struct as member variables.
+> Automatic variables is captured in block struct as member variables.

 > Only the values of the automatic variables used in the Block are captured.